 We make this Chicken Francese so much we’ve perfected the recipe!
-Chicken breasts simmered in a flavorful lemon sauce that only takes minutes to make!
+Chicken breasts in a flavorful lemon sauce that only takes minutes to make!

 Serve this easy chicken recipe with Creamy Mashed Potatoes or these Crispy Homemade French Fries on the side!
 If you like rice as a side dish, try our Spicy Mushroom Rice or this Easy Spanish Rice Recipe!

 Why This Is The BEST Chicken Francese Recipe

 We’re pretty much experts on easy chicken dinners around here.
 Our boys love chicken and so do we, so we find ourselves making it ALL the time.
 Not just for dinner but for lunch and even snacking on.
 There’s usually a plate of marinated grilled chicken in our refrigerator at all times for lunches, fast dinners and to add to salads.